 - It offers a few presets accessible from the “Presets” list at the top.

-- We can also choose between three different modes it offers,
+- You can also choose between three different modes it offers,

-In the top section of the interface, we can see a visual spectrum of the signal.
+In the top section of the interface, You can see a visual spectrum of the signal.